Jim Varney: Early career

 Varney had an established acting career before his fame as Ernest.
 In 1976, Varney was a regular cast member of the television show Johnny Cash and Friends.
-He also played a recurring guest on the faux late-night talk show Fernwood 2 Night.
+In 1977–78, he appeared as recurring guest Virgil Simms on the talk show parody Fernwood 2 Night and America 2 Night.
 From 1977 to 1979, Varney was cast as Seaman "Doom & Gloom" Broom in the television version of Operation Petticoat.
 Just prior to his stint as Ernest, he was a cast member on the notorious television flop Pink Lady and Jeff.
 In 1978, Varney played Milo Skinner on the TV show Alice.

 Work for Carden and Cherry

 Varney's best-known character is Ernest P. Worrell, who would address the camera as if speaking to a friend, using his trademarked catchphrase "KnoWhutImean, Vern?"
 In 1980, the first commercial featuring the character advertised an appearance by the Dallas Cowboys Cheerleaders at Beech Bend Park, an amusement park located near Bowling Green, Kentucky.
 The character was franchised for use in markets all over the country and was often used by dairies to advertise milk products.
-For example, the dairy bar and hamburger chain Braum's ran several advertisements featuring Ernest; Purity Dairies, based in Nashville, Pine State Dairy in Raleigh, North Carolina, and Oakhurst Dairy in Maine ran commercials that were nearly identical, but with the dairy name changed.
+For example, the ice cream and hamburger chain Braum's ran several advertisements featuring Ernest; Purity Dairies, based in Nashville, Pine State Dairy in Raleigh, North Carolina, and Oakhurst Dairy in Maine ran commercials that were nearly identical, but with the dairy name changed.

 For the same agency, Varney created a different character, Sgt.
 Glory, a humorless drill instructor who harangued cows of the client dairy into producing better milk.
 In another spot, Sgt.
-Glory's home was shown as he had a date, which was so heavily decorated with the products of the sponsor and advertising specialty items that it was essentially devoid of any other decor.
+Glory's home was shown, which was so heavily decorated with the products of the sponsor and advertising specialty items that it was essentially devoid of any other decor.
 The Sgt.
 Glory character also appeared in an advertisement for a Southern grocery chain, Pruett's Food Town, in which he drilled the checkout clerks on proper behavior: "Bread on top.
 Repeat: Bread on top."
 He approaches one of them at the end of the commercial with a look of menace and says, "You're not smilin'."
 The checkout bagger gives a very nervous and forced smile.

 Varney also starred as Ernest in a series of commercials that ran in the New Orleans area (and throughout the Gulf South) as a spokesman for natural gas utilities.
 In one, he is seen kneeling down in front of Vern's desk under a lamp hanging from the ceiling, stating, "Natural gas, Vern; it's hot, fast, and cheap.
 Hot, fast, cheap; kinda like your first wife, Vern, you know, the pretty one!?"
 Vern then knocks the lamp into Ernest's head, knocking him down.
 Those same television advertisements also were featured on channels in the St. Louis area for Laclede Gas Company during the mid-1980s and in the metro Detroit area for Michigan Consolidated Gas Company.
 Another TV ad for Laclede Gas featured Ernest saying, "Heat pump, schmeat pump."